xjmusic/xjmusic/README.md

 Read more in [the Pulse README](pulse/README.md).

-**Craft** fabricates a musical audio composite from source patterns and instrument-audio.
+**Craft** fabricates a musical audio composite from source sequences and instrument-audio.
 Built with Java, Guice, Tomcat, Maven.

 Depends on: